10 Jun 68%

 But, grinding my teeth, I kept convincing myself over and over again that patience is a virtue, that I just had to wait however long it took until I get something interesting, or until the power bank runs out of juice.
 Then I could risk going there and replacing it.

-I got a couple of photos of various animal life – a deer, few birds and a racoon.
-At night the camera would not resolve anything useful so thankfully I was not woken up by false alarms, except for the second night, which had a full moon out, so when an owl had landed right next to the phone I received a nice selfie of that owl’s butt.
+I got a few photos of various animal life – a deer, few birds and a racoon.
+At night the camera would not resolve anything useful so thankfully I was not woken up by false alarms, except for the second night, which had a full moon out, so when an owl had landed right next to the phone I received a nice selfie of the owl’s butt.
 Every time my phone beeped, I jumped, grabbed it – and then hesitated before opening the feed, afraid of what I was going to see there: just another owl’s butt, or some mating badgers, or… a terrifying insectoid alien devouring a poor drunk that had wandered into the forest to take a piss.

 On the third day I had almost given up hope.